infinitered/cr-2024-intermediate-workshop-lessons/01-blending-in.md

 ### Device settings prep

-Turn on larger text sizes
+Turn on larger text sizes with the instructions below.
+The steps may vary by OS version or manufacturer (such as Samsung versus Google if using an Android device).

 iOS: